hamada-j/gimnasio/readme.md

 ### Status/// Add status to responses ///

-- To see status of res.
+- To see status of res from server.

 ```javascript
 ....